 Detecting the Origin of the Smell

-To check if the problem is in the drains or in the water, do the following:
+To check if the smell is coming from your drains or from the water, follow these steps:

 - Go outside with the glass of water and smell it.